hackupc/legal-page/_documents/terms_and_conditions.md

 1. Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, judges, sponsors, or in any other privileged position at the event.
 Volunteers are allowed to participate in their free time, accepting the extra difficulty of hacking and volunteering at the same time, but their role won't give them any judging advantage in front of the rest of participants.
 1. All team members should be accepted into the hackathon by the organization and registered into the online platforms used before and during the event.
 1. All team members should be reachable by any member of the organization team during the event.
 1. All team members should be present at the event.
-Leaving the venue for some time to hack elsewhere or sleep is allowed.
+Leaving the venue for some time to hack elsewhere or sleep is allowed, although it may compromise your eligibility for travel reimbursement.
 1. Teams can of course gain advice and support from organizers, volunteers, sponsors, mentors and other related people to the hackathon.
 1. All work on a project should be done during the Hackathon.
 1. Teams can use an idea they had before the event.